 Mie goreng consists of stir-fried egg noodles, garlic, onion or shallots, and your choice of protein and vegetables.
 Similar to nasi goreng, fried noodles often have shrimps, chicken, pork, beef, veal or sliced meatballs as options.
 Sweet soy sauce and ketchup are usually served on the side for added flavour.
 In some ways, mie goreng is Indonesia’s take on spaghetti Bolognese.

 Spring rolls (lumpia)

 Spring rolls, or lumpia, are popular appetisers or snacks that your kids can enjoy any time of the day.
 Common versions comprise crisp wonton skins wrapped around a filling of minced meat, sliced sausages (chicken or beef), sweetcorn and beaten eggs.
 You can also find meat-free spring rolls called lumpia sayur, which has rice glass noodles, thinly sliced carrots, chopped leeks, and celery.
 Dip it in sweet soy sauce or tomato ketchup for extra flavour.

 Chicken noodles (mie ayam)

-Noodle soups in Indonesia come in a good variety, but this one particular preparation involves minced (sometimes diced) sweet stewed chicken as its main topping.
-The noodles most commonly used are yellow egg noodles, rice vermicelli or flat kway teow.
-Mie ayam is usually considered a street food delicacy, which you can also find at food courts and local restaurants.
-Seasonings include soy sauce, chicken oil and blend of spices such as clove, white pepper, ginger and coriander.
-In some cases, fried wontons and bakso meatballs (chicken or beef) are added for a filling meal.
+Noodle soups in Indonesia come in a good variety, but mie ayam includes minced (sometimes diced) stewed chicken as its main topping.
+The types of noodles most commonly used are yellow egg noodles, rice vermicelli, and kway teow (flat rice noodles).
+Mie ayam is considered street food in Bali, but many food courts and local restaurants serve this dish as well.
+Seasonings include soy sauce, chicken oil, and a blend of spices such as clove, white pepper, ginger and coriander.
+Some places add fried wontons and bakso (chicken or beef meatballs) to mie ayam for a filling meal.